julian10m/julian10m.github.io/_posts/2022-04-02-Lagrange-Interpolation.md

 $$L(x_0) = \beta_0 = 0$$

-We can iterate over the $n$ remaining $x_i$ values following a similar procedure to prove that $\beta_i = 0$ is required.
+We can iterate over the $n$ remaining $x_i$ values following a similar procedure to prove that in each step $i$, we need $\beta_i = 0$ to hold.
-And once this is done, voila, we have provedd that Lagrange's solution is indeed a base of the $n$ polynomium space.
+And once this is done, we just need to prove the other direction of the implication, but the proof is trivial.
-His solution is simply beautiful, isn't it?
+Hence, voila, we have proved that Lagrange's solution is indeed a basis of the $n$ polynomium space, His solution is simply beautiful, isn't it?